-American Periodicals Series (Collection I)"APS Online spans over 1,500 titles and 7 million pages of content, from the first American magazines, published in 1741, to the World War II period-200 years of American history as recorded in magazines, journals, and newspapers." -- ProQuest
+American Periodicals Series (Collection I)This link opens in a new window"APS Online spans over 1,500 titles and 7 million pages of content, from the first American magazines, published in 1741, to the World War II period-200 years of American history as recorded in magazines, journals, and newspapers." -- ProQuest

-Anthropological Index Online"The Library incorporates the former RAI library and receives regular donations of books and journals from the Institute.
+Anthropological Index OnlineThis link opens in a new window"The Library incorporates the former RAI library and receives regular donations of books and journals from the Institute.
 Its holdings include some 4,000 periodical titles (1,500 current) in all branches of anthropology from academic institutions and publishers around the world.
 Over 780 journals, published in more than 40 languages, are indexed on a continuing basis." -- from website

 "All journals participating in Project MUSE are peer-reviewed, scholarly titles.
 The basic criteria for participation in Muse are that the journal must be peer-reviewed, be published by a not-for-profit press or scholarly society, and be a sensible fit with titles in the humanities, the social sciences and the arts." -- Project Muse website

-WorldCat Dissertations and Theses"This database contains records for over 5 million items cataloged as dissertations, theses, or published materials based on theses or dissertations, in WorldCat, including titles provided by NetLibrary.
+WorldCat Dissertations and ThesesThis link opens in a new window"This database contains records for over 5 million items cataloged as dissertations, theses, or published materials based on theses or dissertations, in WorldCat, including titles provided by NetLibrary.
 The database allows users to quickly and efficiently retrieve records for theses and dissertations." -- OCLC